balancer/code-review/rate-providers/AffineLiquidRestakingRateProviders.md

 ## Additional Findings
 To save time, we do not bother pointing out low-severity/informational issues or gas optimizations (unless the gas usage is particularly egregious).
 Instead, we focus only on high- and medium-severity findings which materially impact the contract's functionality and could harm users.

-### M-01: EOA upgradeability
-Even though the systems upgradeability is behind a timelock with 1 day delay, the Timelock controller both has as the proposer and executor an EOA.
-It would be more secure if for example the proposer was moved to a multisig.

 ## Conclusion
 **Summary judgment: SAFE**